odmina/stratified/stratified.md

 The analysis below is ran on data from case-crossover study.
 Case-crossover design is similar to case-control design, but there are no control patients.
 Instead each patient at different time serves as his or her own control.
 See [M. Maclure and M. A. Mittleman](https://www.annualreviews.org/doi/abs/10.1146/annurev.publhealth.21.1.193) for reference.

-I used conditional logistic regression (CLG) from package [survival](https://cran.r-project.org/web/packages/survival/index.html) to test the hypotesis that exposure to a stressful life event can trigger self-poisoning.
+I used conditional logistic regression (CLG) from package [survival](https://cran.r-project.org/web/packages/survival/index.html) to test the hypothesis that exposure to a stressful life event can trigger self-poisoning.

 >**Important note**
 >*This analysis is based on simulated data.
-These are not results of an actual study and no conclusions about the effect of stressful life events on triggering self-poisonig should be drawn from them.
-I created this notebook only to demonstrate how similar data can be analysed and presented in R. However, sample structure and frequencies of occurrence of stressful life events are based on data from actual, smaller sample of patienst who self-poisoned (n = 124).*
+These are not results of an actual study and no conclusions about the effect of stressful life events on triggering self-poisoning should be drawn from them.
+I created this notebook only to demonstrate how similar data can be analyzed and presented in R. However, sample structure and frequencies of occurrence of stressful life events are based on data from actual, smaller sample of patients who self-poisoned (n = 124).*
->*Here you can find a refference on life events triggering suicide attempts:*
+>*Here you can find a reference on life events triggering suicide attempts:*
 >1.
 Bagge, C. L., Glenn, C. R., & Lee, H.-J. (2013).
 Quantifying the impact of recent negative life events on suicide attempts.
 Journal of Abnormal Psychology, 122(2), 359–368. [https://doi.org/10.1037/a0030371](https://doi.org/10.1037/a0030371)
 >2.
 Liu, B.-P., Zhang, J., Chu, J., Qiu, H.-M., Jia, C.-X., & Hennessy, D. A. (2019).
 Negative life events as triggers on suicide attempt in rural China: a case-crossover study.
 Psychiatry Research, 276, 100–106. [https://doi.org/10.1016/j.psychres.2019.04.008](https://doi.org/10.1016/j.psychres.2019.04.008)
 >3.
 Conner, K. R., Houston, R. J., Swogger, M. T., Conwell, Y., You, S., He, H., … Duberstein, P. R. (2012).
 Stressful life events and suicidal behavior in adults with alcohol use disorders: Role of event severity, timing, and type.
 Drug and Alcohol Dependence, 120(1–3), 155–161. [https://doi.org/10.1016/j.drugalcdep.2011.07.013](https://doi.org/10.1016/j.drugalcdep.2011.07.013)